| The war lords palace

 him hard.
 He raised his hand to strike.
 Filthy old bi

-LEAVE HER ALONE! roared a familiar
+LEAVE HER ALONE! roared a familiar voice,

-to attack an old woman? demanded My Lady.
+attack an old woman?
+My Lady demanded.

-What is happening, melmenya?
+What is happening, Melmenya?

-This real man, said My Lady, is
+This real man, said My Lady, is bullying

-bullying a woman three times his age and a quarter of his size.
+a woman three times his age and a quarter of his size.

 The real man was hastily fastening his trousers.
 The old